About the Journal

 Peer Review Process

 Articles submitted to the journal must be an original work that has never been printed in any other journals before and not in the process of publishing in any journals.
-The articles published in the journal must be peer-reviewed by a minimum of two expert reviewers per article and operated by a double-blind assessment.
+The articles published in the journal must be peer-reviewed by a minimum of three expert reviewers per article and operated by a double-blind assessment.

 The Journal of Food Technology is a peer-reviewed, biannually journal offering two issues: first issue (January-June) and second issue (July-December).